amad3v/solid-auth0/README.md

 # solid-auth0

+---

+## ⚠️ Warning ⚠️

+**This library is not thoroughly tested.** Use it at your own risk, especially in production environments.
+Contributions and feedback are welcome to improve the library's reliability and functionality.

+---

 `solid-auth0` is a modified port of [`auth0-react`](https://github.com/auth0/auth0-react) tailored specifically for the SolidJS framework.
 It exposes the core interfaces from `@auth0/auth0-spa-js` while providing additional library-specific interfaces to facilitate seamless authentication integration in SolidJS applications.

 This library is designed to integrate Auth0 authentication capabilities while leveraging SolidJS's reactivity and rendering model.